thewilly/jpanda/README.md

 ````

 ### Why JPanda?
-J cames from Java of course and Panda from Parallel Distributed Architechture, JPDA would be much much boring dont you think?
+J cames from Java of course and Panda from Parallel Distributed Architecture, JPDA would be much much boring dont you think?